Breast cancer classification: Background

 DNA microarrays have compared normal cells to breast cancer cells and found differences in the expression of hundreds of genes.
 Although the significance of many of those genetic differences is unknown, independent analyses by different research groups has found that certain groups of genes have a tendency to co-express.
 These co-expressing clusters have included hormone receptor-related genes, HER2-related genes, a group of basal-like genes, and proliferation genes.
 As might therefore be anticipated, there is considerable similarity between the receptor and microarray classifications, but assignment of individual tumors is by no means identical.
 By way of illustration, some analyses have suggested that approximately 75% of receptor classified triple-negative breast cancers (TNBC) basal-like tumors have the expected DNA expression profile, and a similar 75% of tumors with a typical basal-like DNA expression profile are receptor TNBC as well.
 To say this in a different way to emphasize things, this means that 25% of triple-negative breast cancer (TNBC) basal-like tumors as defined by one or other classification are excluded from the alternative classification's results.
 Which classification scheme (receptor IHC or DNA expression profile) more reliably assorts particular cancers to effective therapies is under investigation.

-Several commercially marketed DNA microarray tests analyze clusters of genes and may help decide which possible treatment is most effective for a particular cancer.
-The use of these assays in breast cancers is supported by Level II evidence or Level III evidence.
-No tests have been verified by Level I evidence, which is rigorously defined as being derived from a prospective, randomized controlled trial where patients who used the test had a better outcome than those who did not.
-Acquiring extensive Level I evidence would be clinically and ethically challenging.
-However, several validation approaches are being actively pursued.
+Prognostic and predictive tests

-Numerous genetic profiles have been developed.
-The most heavily marketed are:
+In the early 2000s, several prognostic and predictive assays were introduced as a result of research on gene expression profiling.
+The purpose of these tests is to stratify breast cancer patients based on their risk of recurrence, and drive decisions about adjuvant therapies.
+Currently, multiple such tools are used in clinical practice globally.
+All prognostic and predictive tools in breast cancer use machine learning methods that predict patient outcomes based on biomarkers, such as transcriptomics, tumor morphology, or basic clinicopathologic features.
+The most commonly used are: